National Chambal Sanctuary

-From New Delhi: The Sanctuary is about 270 kms from the capital and attracts many travellers who enjoy road trips.
-The journey can be covered in about five-six hours by road, (four hours on the new Yamuna expressway).
-Tourists also take a train to Agra and then drive further towards Chambal.
+By Road: The Sanctuary is about 270 km from Delhi and attracts many travellers who enjoy road trips.
+The journey can be covered in about 5 to 6 hours by road